nikhilchoppa/MLSensitive/README.md

 8. Define the main function to take user input (stock or crypto symbol) and call the sentiment_analysis() function.
 A note is also printed, reminding users that the sentiment analysis might not accurately capture sarcasm or nuanced expressions of sentiment.

 When executed, the code takes a stock or crypto symbol as input, fetches tweets containing that symbol from the past 5 hours, performs sentiment analysis using the DistilBERT model, and displays the sentiment percentages in the console and as a pie chart.

+## To Covert .py file to .ipynb

+Here are the steps to follow:

+Make sure you have jupytext installed on your system.
+If you don't have it installed, you can install it using the following command:

+`pip install jupytext`

+Run the following command to convert the Python file to a Jupyter Notebook:

+`jupytext --to notebook yourfile.py`